 Nevertheless, implementing insetting interventions may be a worthwhile pursuit for companies with supply chains that offer the potential to capture carbon.
 In those cases, insetting can be a valuable addition to a credit portfolio.
 To scale models of carbon insetting, it is crucial to generate multiple use cases that have been verified by third-party sources, establish a collaborative framework, and create a network for sharing best practices and program results.

 CEEZER supports such a balanced approach and allows companies to monitor negative emissions from insetting interventions together with their external carbon credits in a single portfolio.
-Combined portfolios allow keeping a clear view of within-supply-chain and without-supply-chain activities in a single, verified environment.
-That way, shortfalls from the one can be recovered by the other, and planning for net zero becomes a whole lot easier.
+Combined portfolios allow keeping a clear view of within-supply-chain and beyond-supply-chain activities in a single, verified environment.
+That way, shortfalls from the one can be recovered by the other, and planning for-net zero becomes a whole lot easier.